hmrc/api-platform-deskpro/README.md

 It is possible to add file attachments when creating a ticket in Deskpro, or when adding a new message to an existing Deskpro ticket.
 We use upscan to upload the file and check for viruses, etc.

+Note that warnings about any file upload failures or file uploads that are still in progress are added to the text of the Deskpro message.

 ### Uploading file to upscan and handling upscan callbacks

 ```mermaid